RaeesaParker/toDoList/README.md

 ## Usage
 The app is hosted at [https://pinitboard.netlify.app/](https://pinitboard.netlify.app/).
 To use this app, create an account using a username, e-mail, and password.
-For more information, including screenhots of the app, please visit the About page.
+For more information, including screenhots of the app, see below or please visit the About page.

 **To test the app without creating an account, please use the following details:**

-**Username:**  testuser
+**Username:**   *testuser*

-**password:** testuser
+**password:** *testuser*

 ## Screenshots
 Below are a selection of screenshots of the app.